 Research Use Only: The peptides and compounds discussed in this article are intended for laboratory research purposes only.
 They are not approved for human consumption, medical treatment, or any therapeutic use.
 This content is for educational and informational purposes only and should not be construed as medical advice.
 Always consult with qualified healthcare professionals before making any health-related decisions.

-The question of whether compounding GLP-1 agonists like semaglutide (GLP1-S) is legal has become increasingly relevant as demand for these peptides has surged.
+The question of whether compounding GLP-1 agonists like GLP1-S (GLP1-S) is legal has become increasingly relevant as demand for these peptides has surged.
 Compounding pharmacies have stepped into a complex regulatory landscape, creating custom formulations while navigating FDA guidelines, drug shortage policies, and state pharmacy boards.
 Understanding the legal framework requires looking at multiple regulatory factors that determine when and how these peptides can be compounded.

 Research Disclaimer: This content is for educational and research purposes only.
 The peptides discussed are intended strictly for laboratory research and are not approved for human consumption.